Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Regularity of high order

 This is the desired bound for $B_{1,\lambda'}^{*}$.
 As the bound for $B_{2,\lambda'}^{*}$ and the bound for the third term in \eqref{negatproof:decomposition} follow by the same computation, the proof of \eqref{eq:innegatthm} is complete.
 The claim \eqref{eqthm:negattime1} follows by the definition of the norms. \end{proof}

-\begin{remark} One time derivative can be replaced by a finite difference as usual when the input function $f$ is compactly supported.
-We omit the proof, as this side remark has no other consequences than Corollary \ref{cor:timecont1}. \end{remark}
+\begin{remark} One time derivative can be replaced by a finite difference as was done before using that the input function $f$ is compactly supported.
+We omit the details of the proof. \end{remark}

 Whereas Theorem \ref{thm:negat} dealt with duals of intersection spaces, we can reformulate a result for duals of sum spaces.
 In the proposition below, an intersection space gets mapped into a sum space, which looks like a weaker result, but from the point of view of applications using an input data in an intersection space is very natural.